NicMcPhee/refactor-rustlings-try-from-into/README.md

 `try_from()` call returns a `Result` type.
-If we do the length check first, then we'll _know_ that the length of the vector `slice` is 3, so we can just call `.unwrap()` to extract the value in the `Ok()` variant. that `unwrap()` call will panic if the slice has the wrong length, but we're safe because of the length check.
+If we do the length check first, then we'll _know_ that the length of the vector `slice` is 3, so we can just call `.unwrap()` to extract the value in the `Ok()` variant.
+That `unwrap()` call will panic if the slice has the wrong length, but we're safe because of the length check.

 This means we can further simplify this version: